montagejs/montage-wordpress/README.md

 ### Quick Start

-To run the Popcorn demo locally, follow these steps:
+To run locally, follow these steps:

 1. Clone the popcorn [GitHub repo](https://github.com/montagestudio/wordpress-blog-flow) in your desktop.
 ```